ngaggion/ChronoRoot2/Docker/README.md

 Follow the [official Docker installation guide](https://docs.docker.com/get-docker/) for your operating system.

-For Ubuntu, you can use the following command:
+For Ubuntu, you can use the following commands:

 ```bash
 # Add Docker's official GPG key: